Drugs & Medications - Kava Kava Root oral

 This product may rarely cause serious (possibly fatal) liver disease.
-Stop taking this product and consult your doctor immediately if you develop symptoms of liver injury, including persistent nausea, loss of appetite, unusual tiredness, stomach/abdominal pain, pale stools, dark urine, yellowing eyes/skin.
+Stop taking this product and consult your doctor right away if you develop symptoms of liver injury, including persistent nausea, loss of appetite, unusual tiredness, stomach/abdominal pain, pale stools, dark urine, yellowing eyes/skin.
 Using this product for a long time or in high doses, using certain other drugs that may harm the liver along with this product, current/previous liver problems, and drinking alcoholic beverages may increase your risk of serious liver problems.
 See also Drug Interactions section.

 Kava Kava Root oral Uses

 Kava has been used for anxiety and stress.
 Germany, Switzerland, and Canada have banned products containing kava because of the risk of liver injury.
 The US FDA has issued a public safety alert about kava and liver problems.